qalle2/nes-util/README.md

 Various utilities related to the [Nintendo Entertainment System](http://en.wikipedia.org/wiki/Nintendo_Entertainment_System).

 ## Libraries
-You need these to run most of the other programs in this repo.
+You need these to run some of the other programs in this repo.

 ### neslib.py
 ```